AKI Partner Organization-Kingston Community Animal Welfare (KCAW)

 KCAW has been an AKI Partner Organization since 2007, when AKI was formed.

-Pictures to the right show some of Kingston's street cats and dogs that KCAW feeds and cares for.
+Pictures to the right show some of Kingston's street cats and dogs that KCAW feeds and cares for (click on a picture to learn more).
 The white dog in the bottom-middle picture has only 2 teeth left; the brown dog in the bottom picture, Grannie, was 13 years old when this picture was taken, had only 4 teeth left, but she was a happy, healthy street dog and one of Deborah's favorites.

 Where Did Your Donations Go?